-Figure~\ref{fig:att_style} shows the result of a static difference-in-differences estimation, by which the average treatment effect is estimated across the post-AI (after week 25) period, relative to the pre-AI period (before week 0).
-We estimate that over all petitions in the post-AI period, the MATTR (top row of Figure~\ref{fig:att_style}) increased by 0.049 units (95\% CI = [0.048, 0.050]), median petition grade level (second row of Figure~\ref{fig:att_style}) increased by 1.51 grades (95\% CI = [1.22, 1.79]), and median word count (bottom row of Figure~\ref{fig:att_style}) increased by 55.15 words (95\% CI = [48.63, 61.68]).
-An estimated increase of 50 words corresponds to a 45\% increase in median petition length, from 110 words pre-AI, during this ten-week period.
+Figure 1b shows the result of a static difference-in-differences estimation, by which the average treatment effect is estimated across the post-AI (after week 26) period, relative to the pre-AI period (before week 0).
+We estimate that over all weeks in the post-AI period, the MATTR (top row of Figure 1b) increases by 0.049 units (95\% CI = [0.047, 0.050], t(17) = 61.48, p $<$ 0.001), median petition grade level (second row of Figure 1b) increases by 1.49 grades (95\% CI = [1.14, 1.83], t(17) = 9.16, p $<$ 0.001), and median word count (bottom row of 1b) increases by 53.63 words (95\% CI = [47.08, 60.18], t(17) = 17.27, p $<$ 0.001).
+An estimated increase of 53.63 words during this eleven-week period corresponds to a 49\% increase in median petition length, from 110 words pre-AI.
 Similarly, the median FKGL increases by 19\%, from grade 8 pre-AI, and the MATTR increases by 6\%, from 0.8 units pre-AI.
 A descriptive analysis shows that petition vocabularies qualitatively changed as well: prior to AI access the most frequently used verbs in petition titles were mono-syllabic Old English verbs such as ``stop'' and ``let''.
-Following the release of the AI tool, multi-syllabic verbs like ``implement'' and ``establish'' jumped in frequency (see time series of verb frequency in the SI Appendix).
+Following AI access, multi-syllabic verbs like ``implement'' and ``establish'' jumped in frequency (see time series of verb frequency in the SI Appendix Figures 24 and 25).

-\subsubsection{Platform Homogeneity}
+\subsection{Platform Homogeneity}

-We augmented our pre-registered difference-in-differences analysis by studying the impact of AI access on platform homogeneity.
+We augmented our preregistered analysis with a difference-in-differences study of the impact of AI access on platform homogeneity.
 The results show an increase in inter-petition homogeneity, as measured through the mean pairwise similarity between petitions~\cite{wu2024generativemonoculturelargelanguage, padmakumar2023does}.
-To measure homogeneity, we first created 3,072-dimension embeddings with the OpenAI text-embedding-3-large model\footnote{\url{https://platform.openai.com/docs/models/text-embedding-3-large}} for all petitions.
+To measure homogeneity, we first created 3,072-dimension embeddings with the OpenAI text-embedding-3-large model (\url{https://platform.openai.com/docs/models/text-embedding-3-large}) for all petitions.
 We then calculated the cosine similarity between all pairs of petitions posted in a given week and country, and took the mean of these pairwise scores to obtain the mean pairwise similarity for that week and country.
-We used these weekly country-level time series of homogeneity to compare trends in treated and untreated countries through a dynamic difference-in-differences estimation.
+We used these weekly country-level time series of homogeneity to estimate the effect of in-platform AI access on treated countries through a dynamic difference-in-differences estimation.